-- A. Topic Briefing Proposal: You will submit a one-page proposal providing the following required information: the topic selected; at least 4 relevant references; your motivation for choosing the topic; potential audience(s); initial ideas concerning how you will explore the topic; and - B. Topic Briefing Draft: You will submit a full draft of the Topic Briefing - C. Topic Briefing Peer Feedback: You will provide peer reviews of 2 of your colleagues Topic Briefing Drafts. - D. Topic Briefing Final: This is the final 4 page, 1,500 2,000 word professionally formatted version of your topic briefing.
-This must have at least 10 references. - E. Topic Briefing Pitch: You will submit a video or slide with a short, engaging 2 minute recorded 'pitch' of your topic briefing to Canvas.
+- A. Topic Briefing Proposal: You will submit a one-page proposal providing the following required information: the topic selected; at least 4 relevant references; your motivation for choosing the topic; potential audience(s); initial ideas concerning how you will explore the topic; and - B. Topic Briefing Draft: You will submit a full draft of the Topic Briefing - C. Topic Briefing Peer Feedback: You will provide peer reviews of 2 of your colleagues Topic Briefing Drafts. - D. Topic Briefing Final: This is the final 4 page professionally formatted version of your topic briefing.
+This must have at least 10 references.

+E. Topic Briefing Pitch: You will submit a slide deck of 3 slides maximum and present a 2 minute "pitch" of your Topic Briefing.